 Since logo designing is such a sensitive process, many startups are prone to making a plethora of mistakes that can damage their entire brand in and of itself, resulting in a substantial investment loss.
 To avoid such a risky endeavor, it is recommended to startups that they contact top graphic design firms to provide them with the support they need to craft an effective logo.
+Decided to acquire the services of professional logo design company and created a new logo for themselves.
 Here are some of the primary mistakes a startup makes that you ought to avoid.

 1. Drawing Your Logo Yourself